mena-tadesse/ITSC-3050-FinalProject/README.md

 * User can follow authors
 * User will have their own profile
 * Users can message each other
+* User can write a review for a book
+* User can add books to reading-list
+* User can delete & check off books from reading-list

 ### 2. Screen Archetypes